yumehiko/claude-code-adjustment/rules/commands/do.md

 - First, read the design.md file from the same directory to understand the technical context and design decisions
 - Follow the implementation approach specified in the task description

-### 3. Test Strategy
+### 3. Test Execution Guidelines
-Apply the appropriate testing approach based on the implementation type:

-#### 3.1 Logic/Business Layer Testing (TDD Approach)
-For pure logic, utilities, and business rules:
-- Write unit tests FIRST before implementation (TDD)
-- Focus on testing input/output and edge cases
-- Use mocking for external dependencies
-- Run tests automatically after implementation
+When running tests as part of task execution:
+- **AVOID watch mode**: Always use one-time test execution commands
+- Use flags like `--no-watch`, `--watchAll=false`, or `--run` to prevent watch mode
 - Common patterns:
   - Jest: `npm test -- --watchAll=false` or `npm test -- --no-watch`
   - Vitest: `npm test -- --run`
   - Other tools: Check for similar non-watch flags

-#### 3.2 UI Component/View Testing (Manual Approval)
-For UI components, views, and visual elements:
-- Skip automated visual/component tests
+- If the test command doesn't support non-watch mode, run tests manually and inform the user
+- Set reasonable timeouts (e.g., 30-60 seconds) for test execution

+### 3.1 Manual Testing Requirements
+When manual testing is required (e.g., starting dev server, browser testing, GUI interaction):
-- Request manual testing by the user instead
+- Request the user to perform the manual test
-- Provide clear instructions:
+- Provide:
   - The exact command to run (e.g., `npm run dev`)
-  - What specific UI/functionality to test
+  - What specific functionality to test
-  - Expected visual behavior or interaction
+  - Expected behavior or outcome
-- Wait for user's confirmation before marking task complete
+- Wait for user's confirmation before proceeding

 ### 4. Task Completion Criteria
 Mark task as completed `[x]` only after: